skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

 1. By now the notebook instance is ready, open the instance by clicking "Open Jupyter".
 Take moment to browse the folder structures created.

 1. Open the [MXNet Deep Matrix Factorization Notebook](MXNet_Deep_Matrix_Factorization.ipynb) Take your time and read the theoretical descriptions and examine the code before proceeding to the next steps.

+1. Now move on to [Lab 2: Introduction to Object2Vec]("../Lab2 - Introduction to Object2Vec/README.md").

+## Clean Up!
+**If you are not moving on the Lab 2** please clean up to avoid unnecessary charges.
+Cleanup instructions are found at the end of [Lab 2: Introduction to Object2Vec]("../Lab2 - Introduction to Object2Vec/README.md").